-Tizol hails from a long and prestigious line of musicians.
+MANUEL TIZOL MARQUEZ was part of a prestigious dynasty of musicians.
 He was the son of Eusebio Tizol Burdonis and Saturnina Márquez Roselló.
 At the age of four, he was initiated by his father – a notable teacher – in learning the violin.
 Later he trained in the other bow instruments and the piano.
-In 1890, at 13 he composed a piece for a chamber quintet which was completed by his brothers, Eusebio, Gervasio, Facundo, and Jose Belen.
-Later, Tizol was in demand as a violinist, violist and double bassist with orchestras, opera companies and zarzuelas that visited and performed in Puerto Rico.
+In 1890, at thirteen, he played the viola and composed a piece for a chamber quintet that included his brothers Eusebio, Gervasio, Facundo and José Belén.
+Later, he was in demand as a violinist, violist, and double bassist with visiting orchestras, opera companies, and zarzuelas.

 From 1900 to 1912 he directed the Band of the Charity College of San Juan and founded the Aguadilla Firefighters Band.
 Also, he presided over the Fine Arts Section of the Puerto Rican Athenaeum and created an octet that enlivened banquets, wedding receptions, and other social activities.

 Tizol gave luster to Puerto Rico’s music scene by sponsoring functions featuring national artists in various cultural and social centers.
-Also, he mentored and sponsored young talent and led the presentations of internationally recognized performers.
+Also, he mentored and sponsored young talent and directed the presentations of internationally recognized performers.

-As the founder of the Harmonic Club of San Juan Tizol, he led an orchestra that featured a dance repertoire and consisted of the piano, 5 violins, two cellos, a viola, double-bass, two flutes, and a clarinet.
+As the founder of the Harmonic Club of San Juan Tizol, he led an orchestra that consisted of the piano, five violins, two cellos, a viola, double-bass, two flutes, and a clarinet.

 From 1926 to 1928 Tizol conducted the Symphony Orchestra.
 Also, he was entrusted with the direction of the Insular Girls Home Band in the municipality of Cayey.

 In his later years, Tizol directed the National Guard Band and various chamber ensembles.
 His children, Jose de Jesus, Gervasio, and Mateo, were excellent violinists.
 Of the three, Gervasio was recognized as the most talented (he died at a young age in Spain).
-Mateo excelled as a director and Juan Tizol is mostly remembered as a valuable member of the Duke Ellington Orchestra and a progenitor of Latin jazz.
+Mateo excelled as a director and nephew, Juan Tizol is mostly remembered as a valuable member of the Duke Ellington Orchestra and a progenitor of Latin jazz.

 Ortiz, Lopez Miguel – Manuel Tizol Marquez, Violinista, Contrabajista, Arreglista, Compositor, Profesor y Director Musical (Nacional para la Cultura Popular)